Alb4tro/FCG-Final-Project/README.md

 We applied both BCD and NLM to the output of the yocto pathtracer, obtaining the following results:

-###Cornell box
+### Cornell box

 As we can see, the BCD's approach performs a consistent denoising, both correctly removing the noise and preserving the details, however slighty altering the illumination.
-Our NLM implementation, instead, succeeds in removing most of the noise but some details are lost, resulting in a slighty blurring effect.
+Our NLM implementation, instead, succeeds in removing most of the noise but some details are lost, resulting in a slight blurring effect.

 ![Image](out/compare_results/cornellbox.png)